Seeking Intimacy with God – The Straight Path

 What if I told you that there is a path that would lead you to the safest and straightest journey?
 What if the hardships and hard times could be minimized?
+And in hard times you would be strengthened and protected and comforted?
 What if you could prepare to navigate the hardships with less fear, anxiety, and anger?
 But rather with hope, faith, peace, and joy?

 Well let’s take a look at an example of someone who was intentional to do exactly this before they set out on a long journey.
 This was Ezra who was preparing to lead a large group of exiled Israelites from Babylon back to Jerusalem.
 He was traveling with family, women, children, provisions, money, and other belongings that would be needed enroute and also once they would reach Jerusalem.

 - He stopped and proclaimed a fast to humble themselves before God